-Then again in Sunday night's episode Daenerys told Tyrion that Jon Snow was “too little” for her.
+And in season 7’s sixth episode, Daenerys told Tyrion that Jon Snow was “too little” for her.
 (The comment was a bit strange considering that actor Emilia Clarke is herself quite petite.
 But her character Daenerys Targaryen did marry a towering Khal, so maybe tall guys are the Mother of Dragon’s type.)
 Tyrion replied, “As heroes go, he’s quite little.”

 Thrones fans have long debated Harington’s height, perhaps because the show is filled with people who are taller than your average actor: Brienne (Gwendoline Christie), the Hound (Rory McCann), the Mountain (Hafthór Júlíus Björnsson) and Hodor (Kristian Nairn) are all known for their generous stature.
 But such fan speculation has precedent: For decades, fans have tried to guess Tom Cruise’s true height.
 In 2015, Mystery Show podcast host Starlee Kline went on a mission to discover Jake Gyllenhaal’s height, which culminated in a segment on Conan in which she actually measured the actor.